lanl-future-campaign/c2-sdc22/README.md

 sudo c2-parquet-writer/build/writer -j 8 /tmp/c2-vpic-sample-dataset/particles /mypool
 ```

 The entire conversion process should finish in just a few seconds.
-Here's a sample output (shortened to reduce space).
+Here's a sample output of it (shortened to reduce space).

 ```
 [FROM] /tmp/c2-vpic-sample-dataset/particles/eparticle.336.0.bin [TO] /mypool/eparticle.336.0.bin.parquet [WHERE] 131072 particles were processed